Venice Tips, Personal Experience and your Guide to Venice Italy

 Cheap Parking in Venice Italy

 Be smart and get a cheap parking place when you are visiting Venice Italy !
-Here is an overview and mostly they are with shuttle services to Venice...
+Here is an overview and mostly they have a shuttle services to Venice...
 Check it out!

 You have read about how accessible Venice Italy is for people with a disability.
 There is enough to explore, as you can see.
 Please click on the links to explore my site more...